RomanIovlev/applitools-hackathon/README.md

 ## Login Page UI Elements Test
 For this test is good to have visual validation because the requirement is "everything **looks** OK".
 With Standard approach you can check that all elements are on the page and has correct values, but:
-1. This is only one string of visual test and dozens for Traditional
+1. This is only one string of visual test and dozens for Traditional</br>
-2. In case of multiple errors it is hard to get all errors on page, especially if some elements missed.
+2. In case of multiple errors it is hard to get all errors on page, especially if some elements missed</br>
-3. You can't verify elements positions (will not fail in case of some misplacements)
+3. You can't verify elements positions (will not fail in case of some misplacements)</br>

 ## Data-Driven Test
 If requirement just check login functionality this can be done with functional tests only, especially for failed login messagges validation, but if you would like also to verify that no visual errors appear after your actions (like wrong message background or font color or broken layout) you can't avoid adding visual vhecks.